 Writing is my passion.
 I’ve been writing since I was a little girl.
 My godmother would let me write stories on her computer.
 She used to buy me journals and I’d write fantasy stories within their pages.
 In the early 2000s, my family didn’t have a computer yet.
 If I didn’t write every day I don’t know what I’d be doing.
 Writing has also helped me with my depression and anxiety.
 It’s severe and most of the time I can’t leave the house.

-Without writing I wouldn’t be able to connect to the world.
-I wanted to start a Warcraft blog because I don’t see as many WoW bloggers as I used too.
-It’s also a topic I talk about every day, so why not blog about it?
+I wanted to start a Warcraft blog because it’s a topic I talk about every day, so why not blog about it?
 Most fans stream on twitch or make YouTube videos.
 I miss being able to check out the content in different places.
-Surely, I’m not the only fan who feels this way.
 Mostly I’ll be blogging about current news, tips and tricks, and interesting stuff in WoW.

 My first book Blessings of the Firebird’s Light was published November 14th, 2017.
 Many people ask why I chose to self-publish instead of traditionally publish.
 Well, I did seek out a literary agent for months, and I had no luck.
 I was tired of waiting for someone else to tell me if my dreams were valid and if my work was worthy.
 So, I took the plunge and published my book on Amazon.
 It’s been an interesting journey.
 No one can prepare you for how much work it takes to advertise a novel.
 When I wrote Blessings, it was because I wanted to write a high-fantasy story with Christian themes.
 The book is geared toward young adults and follows the protagonists on a journey of self-discovery as they search for the Firebird.
 If you aren’t aware, the Firebird is from a Russian fairy tale.
 I thought it was super cool and I wanted to incorporate the quest in my book.